iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       kubectl apply -f <yaml.filename>
       ```

-IOMesh automatically enables typology awareness to ensure correct pod scheduling.
+IOMesh automatically enables topology awareness to ensure correct pod scheduling.
 When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.

 ## Operations & Management